shearerw/PokeFav/README.txt

 Team Members:
-William Shearer, 115971394
+William Shearer

 App Description:
-Uses Pokemon API to search for pokemon who are added to the MongoDB database or user's Pokemon collection.
+Uses the Pokemon API to search for pokemon which are added to the user's pokemon collection via a MongoDB database.
-The user is able to view their pokemon and add new ones and remove old ones.
+The user is able to view and modify their pokemon, add new ones and remove old ones.
+Modifications of pokemon include adding nicknames and performing evolutions.

 API Links:
 https://pokeapi.co/docs/v2